UTXOnly/metadata_updater/README.md

-# MEATADATA_UPDATER CLI
+# Nostr Metadata Updater

-The MEATADATA_UPDATER CLI is a Python script that queries and updates events on Nostr relays.
-It can be used to check for outdated events and rebroadcast the latest event to the relays found to have old `kind 0` events.
+The Nostr Metadata Updater is a containerized web application powered by `FastAPI` and `asyncio`.
+It queries and updates metadata on Nostr relays in real-time.
+The app checks for outdated events (kind 0) on various relays and rebroadcasts the latest metadata to those relays found to have outdated events.

+This application leverages `FastAPI` to provide a web-based interface and uses `asyncio` to handle asynchronous queries to the relays, ensuring high performance and responsiveness.

 ## Features